Solve Not Enough Space to Update macOS Sonoma/Sequoia [6 Ways]

 • After you've reviewed and deleted files, remember to empty the Trash.
 It permanently removes the files from your system.

 Over time, you might accumulate applications that are no longer needed.
 Uninstalling these apps not only declutters your system but also frees up valuable storage.
-Access your Applications folder, identify redundant software, and remove them to create room for macOS Sonoma.
+Access your Applications folder, identify redundant software, and remove them to create room for macOS Sonoma or Sequoia.
 Here's how to use it:

 • Click on the Finder icon in your dock.
 In the left sidebar, click on "Applications."